 "I met a lot of other people who felt the same way I did at first about prediabetes.
 Like, how can I fight it?
 But it turns out there's a lot you can do."

 Jerry signed up for a weight-loss program, and he started keeping a daily food diary to track what and when he ate.
-He added walks around the neighbourhood and visits to the gym to his routine.
+He was able to see where he could cut back on calories and saturated fats.
+He also ate fewer sweets.
+He added walks around the neighbourhood to his routine, and he started doing light weights at the gym.